matko/swipl-nix/README.md

 [swivm](https://github.com/fnogatz/swivm) is probably the quicker and easier option for you.

 As a non-nix user you might be wondering why you'd use this project at all.

+## Minimum version
+Currently, only versions from 8.4.0 upwards are supported.
+This is the earliest version that builds cleanly with the unmodified package definition in nixpkgs.

+I would like to support older versions, but this will require modifying the package definition to fix the build for older versions.
+Specifically, it appears that openssl's `RSA_SSLV23_PADDING` macro was removed in newer versions of openssl, and older swipl versions depend on it.

 ## Structure
 This project is usable as a flake or as an overlay.